 - The reusable K-Cup does not fit this model

-Guide to Shopping for a Drip Coffee Maker
+Shopping for a Drip Coffee Maker: A Buyer's Guide

 Drip coffee makers have a host of advantages, making them a popular choice for homes and offices.
 For example, they’re so easy to use, they don’t require any brewing experience and you can make large quantities of coffee at a single time.
 Drip coffee makers are generally inexpensive, but the more bells and whistles your automatic barista has, the more the machine will set you back.
 In this guide, we’ll cover everything you need to know when shopping for a drip coffee maker in 2023.